syncs-usyd/syncs-constitution/constitution.rst

    1. at a place on campus of the University; or

-   2. over a video-conferencing software with anonymous polling feature determined by the Secretary; or
+   2. over a video-conferencing software with an anonymous polling feature determined by the Secretary; or

    3. at another place determined at an Annual General Meeting or other General Meeting.